openstack/watcher/doc/source/deploy/configuration.rst

 ================

-The Watcher system is a collection of services that provides support to optimize your IAAS plateform.
+The Watcher system is a collection of services that provides support to optimize your IAAS platform.
 The Watcher service may, depending upon configuration, interact with several other OpenStack services.
 This includes:

 - the OpenStack Identity service (`keystone`_) for request authentication and